Aneapiy/graph_visualization_Yelp/README.md

 - 10 Cities

 ##Repo Overview
+Detailed descriptions for items in each folder are included as README.md files within the folder.
 Vertex and edge files for the yelpPop and yelpPitt graphs are in the [sampleGraph folder](https://github.com/Aneapiy/graph_visualization_Yelp/tree/master/sampleGraph).
 Python and R scripts used for processing raw JSON files from the Yelp Academic Dataset are stored in the [dataProcScripts folder](https://github.com/Aneapiy/graph_visualization_Yelp/tree/master/dataProcScripts).